ZgzInfinity/Infamus/README.md

 # Infamus
-Fisrt compolsory proyect of archichecture and organization of computers
+Fisrt compolsory project of archichecture and organization of computers